tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 ```
 When using "http://localhost:4001/graphql," the content will be queried from file system (This only works during devolvement or in CI) and when using `https://content.tinajs.io/content/<Your Client ID>/github/${branch}` the content will be queried from Tina cloud.

-In most cases the `apiURL` is the same one that is used for editing.
+In most cases, the `apiURL` is the same one that is used for editing.
 So instead of passing the passing `apiURL` the client can be passed.

 `.tina/schema.{ts,tsx,js}`